-(Sister Marcella Schrant completed her ministry at St. John the Evangelist in November 2014, and moved to Maple Mount.
-Since February 2015, she has served as an assistant in the Mission Advancement office.)
+Sister Marcella Schrant completed her ministry at St. John the Evangelist in November 2014, and moved to Maple Mount.
+She went to heaven on Sept.
+25, 2021.

 Ursuline Sister Marcella Schrant got more than she bargained for in 2004 when, after 59 years as a sister, she accepted her first parish ministry at the tiny Holy Family Parish in Eudora, Kan.
 “I went there to visit the homebound and pray for the religious education, and ended up running it all,” she said.

 There was no priest at the parish, which consisted of mostly small families.
 It was a blessing when she received a letter from the archbishop in 2007 saying, “I’m sending a priest,” but it also meant it was time for her to move on.

 Sister Marcella turned 81 in June 2007, so no one could have blamed her if she’d decided to retire.
 Instead, she was quickly employed by Father John Schmeidler, who has served as pastor of St. John the Evangelist Parish in Lawrence, Kan., since 2004.

 “Sister and I were at the St. Lawrence Catholic Campus Center together,” Father Schmeidler said.
 “I tried to hire her when I first came here.
 She is the best greeter.
 You will not find a more charitable person, whether it’s to someone on the phone, or people dropping in, she will make them feel special,” he said.
 “That spirit flows out into the rest of the staff.”